Flotomate/product_docs/source/admin/admin-customization.rst

 Using Custom Rules, you can set pre-requisites that need to be done before performing certain actions.
-You can have Custom Rules for Request, Problem, Change, Knowledge and Remote Deployment.
+You can have Custom Rules for Request, Problem, Change, Knowledge, Remote Deployment and Purchase.

 To Open Custom Rules: